mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 options have the same effects and limitations detailed in their standard descriptions.

-Microbots have both defensive and offensive self- destruct options.
+Microbots have both defensive and offensive self-destruct options.
 A defensive self-destruct causes 1D damage to the microbot, at least destroying it, usually beyond any hope of salvage.
 An offensive self-destruct option is only effective with microbots massing more